 How It Works...

-On the server-side, the io.of() method can be used to create namespaces.
-It takes a string with the name of the namespace as the first argument.
-The namespace name is important because you will need to call it on the client-side as well.
+On the server-side of our application, the io.of() method was used to create a namespace.
+It took a string with the name of the namespace as the first argument.
+The namespace name was important because we also used it on the client-side.

-On the client-side, we just need to add the namespace to the end of the first argument of the io() method.
-If we were listening on port 80 instead of port 5000, we could actually just pass in the namespace like this: io.of(‘/my-namespace’)
+On the client-side, we just needed to add the namespace to the end of our first argument on the io() method.
+In our example, we instantiated the namespace using the port number like this: io.of(‘http://localhost:5000/my-namespace’).
+However, if we were listening on port 80 instead of port 5000, we could actually just pass in the namespace name and not worry about providing the port: io.of(‘/my-namespace’)

 Joining Rooms